Wickham Market to Aldeburgh Walk

 4) Saxmundham Road to Aldeburgh by Aldeburgh Marshes (5 kilometres)

-- For the main walk, ignore a private drive in 40 metres and continue past Linden Road opposite in 100 metres.
-In 50 metres, just after number 155 opposite, take the wide tarmac drive to the right (with signs for MS Oakes Ltd in 2019).
+- For the main walk, ignore a private drive in 40 metres and continue past Linden Road opposite in 100 metres (note that this road also leads to the B1122 and the possibility of a bus to Saxmundham).
+In 50 metres, just after numbers 155/153 opposite, take the wide tarmac drive to the right, Brickfields (but not named on the ground).

 - The sea wall turns gradually to the right then in 800 metres at West Row Point it makes a sharp turn to the left (South East).
 The views to the right are of the River Alde and Sudbourne marshes beyond and on the left of the Aldeburgh town marshes where dykes cross rough pastures.
 You continue on a grassy path.
 In 800 metres you pass Fulcher Sluice.
-The path is now more stony and there are views of the old BBC World Service transmitters at Orford Ness across the estuary.
+There are views of the old BBC World Service transmitters at Orford Ness across the estuary.
 In 200 metres you turn left again, towards Aldeburgh.

 - In 450 metres go through a metal gate, ignoring a wooden public footpath sign to the left.
-Go through another metal gate in 200 metres.
-In 80 metres you pass Corporation Sluice and in another 120 metres go down wooden steps at a public footpath signpost, on to a wide stony track (continuing alongside the sea wall will also take you in to Aldeburgh by a less direct route).
+In 280 metres you pass Corporation Sluice and in another 120 metres go down wooden steps at a public footpath signpost, on to a wide stony track (continuing alongside the sea wall will also take you in to Aldeburgh by a less direct route).

 - In 100 metres where the main track veers left you fork right on a muddy grass path with water channels to both sides, across a low-lying area of grazing marsh.
 You pass a ruin on your right in 300 metres.
 The path joins another track in 100 metres and you turn right, then left at a wooden signpost in 30 metres between houses to reach Park Road in 60 metres (the direct route to Aldeburgh joins you here).